Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Introduction

-This paper highlights novel implications of the gambler's fallacy in optimal-stopping problems when agents are uncertain about the underlying distributions.
-As a running example, consider an HR manager (Alice) recruiting for a job opening, sequentially interviewing candidates.
-In deciding whether to hire a candidate, Alice needs to form a belief about the labor pool with regard to the distribution of potential future applicants should she keep the position open.
-She consults with other managers who have recruited for similar positions to learn about the distribution of talent in the labor pool, then decides on a stopping strategy for her own hiring problem.
-Suppose all managers believe in the gambler's fallacy — that is, they exaggerate how unlikely it is to get consecutive above-average or consecutive below-average applicants (relative to the labor pool mean).
+To illustrate the main mechanism behind these results, consider as a running example HR managers who suffer from the gambler's fallacy.
+Each manager sequentially interviews candidates for a single job opening and exaggerates how unlikely it is to get consecutive above-average or consecutive below-average applicants (relative to the labor pool mean).
 This error stems from the same psychology that leads people to exaggerate how unlikely it is to get consecutive heads or consecutive tails when tossing a fair coin.
-What are the implications of this bias for the managers' beliefs and behavior over time?
+Evidence from MBA admissions suggests this bias can have a sizable effect on sequential interviews: following applicants who are one standard deviation worse than usual, interviewers expect the next candidate to exceed average quality by the equivalent of two years of work experience \citep{simonsohn2013daily}.

+Suppose the managers are initially uncertain about the labor pool quality and collectively learn about this fundamental over time.
+Every manager is responsible for hiring in a different year.
+Each junior manager consults with senior managers and adopts their beliefs about the labor pool based on their recruiting experience for similar positions in the past.
+The junior manager then implements a stopping strategy for her own recruiting problem, updates her belief at the end of the hiring season, and shares this new belief with her successors.\footnote{This environment where managers pass down their beliefs is equivalent to biased managers updating their beliefs using all past managers' hiring experience.} How does the gambler's fallacy influence the managers’ beliefs and behavior in the long run?